Julien's Victoire Versus XCr

 The other parts come from Thomson and the bike is completed by a ENVE fork, customized with rack eyelets.

 This bike was the first one with our new visual identity : the down tube logo, the headbadge and a "V" on the top tube.
-It enables us to validate some choices.
+It allowed us to validate some choices.
 The emerald green matches perfectly the Bourbon Chris King parts.